Joacohbc/dotfiles/README.md

 # dotfiles
-My dotfiles, I use a Manjaro distro with a enviroment of Windows Manager with bars at top and bottom, with Rofi like a progrma launcher and some Keyboard shortcuts of clipboard, bright, volume, music, etc.
+My dotfiles, I use a Manjaro distro with a Windows Manager environment with bars at the top and bottom, with Rofi as a program launcher and some keyboard shortcuts to control brightness, volume, music, etc. Also some command line aliases to improve my performance.

-I use a laptop so I also use some script to save the batery.
+And I use a laptop so I also use some scripts to save the battery.

 # OS:
 - Manjaro Linux x86_64 - Arch Linux distro